curityio/nginx_phantom_token_module/README.md

 ## Compatibility

-This module is compatible with Curity version >= 2.2.
+This module is compatible with Curity Identity Server versions >= 2.2.
 It has been tested with NGINX 1.13.7 (NGINX Plus Release 14) and NGINX 1.13.10 (NGINX Plus Release 15).
 It is likely to work with other, newish versions of NGINX, but only these have been tested, pre-built and verified.

 ### Releases